Sitin/the-love-geometry/python/README.md

 spirit.

 For this part of the assignment the sufficient representation does not require any user interface.
 Instead we want the parser to be implemented as a module and covered by test cases.
-We do not restrict you by any testing framework since Node.js has built in `assert` module which may be sufficient if you are not experience with testing.
+We do not restrict you by any testing framework, pick what you fits you best.

 You should provide a description for each of your test cases.

+### Completion Checklist

+- [ ] PEG parser for the love story language.
+- [ ] Unit tests for the parser.
+- [ ] Installation and running how-to manual in the `README.md`.

 ### On the Meaning of Love